The Digital Divide

 Plank was proud to attend the annual Canadian Museum Association's National Conference, held at the The Westin Nova Scotian.

 Museums and galleries are crucial venues that are an important part of the Canadian cultural heritage and dialogue.
 They are more than just archives of objects — they encourage learning, wonder and enrichment.
-Plank is a strong support of Culture and the Arts through actively collaboration with client partners like Culture Days and the Juno Beach Centre.
+Plank is a strong support of Culture and the Arts through active collaboration with client partners like Culture Days and the Juno Beach Centre.

 Plank as a result chose to attend the Canadian Museum Association's National Conference in Halifax, Nova Scotia.
 As described in their own words: